TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms International report confirms Earth is hot and getting hotter 2015 topped 2014 as warmest year on record with help from El Nino AROUND NOAA // Mass die-off of corals and other invertebrates underway in Gulf of Mexico sanctuary 3 things to like about DSCOVR, your new space weather satellite Climate change in your county: Plan with this new tool
+Enter Search Terms July warmer than average, year to date 3rd warmest for Lower 48 Record heat hits parts of U.S. South, East and Alaska AROUND NOAA // International report confirms Earth is hot and getting hotter Mass die-off of corals and other invertebrates underway in Gulf of Mexico sanctuary 3 things to like about DSCOVR, your new space weather satellite

 *   About our agency
 *   News and features